Skin Cancer: Basal and Squamous Cell Overview

 Surgery for basal and squamous cell skin cancers

 - Excision: The tumor is cut out with a scalpel, along with some normal skin around it.
 The remaining skin is carefully stitched back together.
-This surgery will leave a small scar.
+This will leave a small scar.

 In this treatment the cancer is removed by scraping it with a long, thin tool called a curette.
 The area is then treated with an electric needle to destroy any remaining cancer cells.
 The process is often done more than once.
-This treatment will also leave a small scar.
+This treatment will leave a small scar.

 In this surgery, the doctor removes a very thin layer of skin and then checks the sample under a microscope.
 If cancer cells are seen, more layers of skin will be removed and looked at until the samples do not show cancer cells.
 This process is slow, often taking several hours, but it means that more normal skin around the tumor can be saved.